 2. The House on the Cliff

-And in case you were wondering, the book that was the least popular in 2019: 49.
-The Bombay Boomerang.
+And in case you were wondering, the book that was the least popular in 2020: 54.
+The Mysterious Caravan.

 Hardy Boys books and covers are all copyright Grosset & Dunlap and the Penguin Group.
 Please buy copies of these marvelous books.